Barcelona street and historic Spanish architecture

 How long can an American stay in Spain?

 Spain sits inside Schengen, so the standard visa-free window is 90 days in any rolling 180-day period.
 That is enough for scouting Madrid, Barcelona, Valencia, Malaga, Mallorca or the Costa del Sol.
 It is not a relocation plan.
+Since April 2026, the EU's Entry/Exit System counts those days biometrically at the border; the mechanics and the routes past day 90 are covered in staying in Europe longer than 90 days.

 For a non-working move, Spain's non-lucrative residence visa is the usual starting point: residence without local work, supported by sufficient and guaranteed means.
 The Spanish consulate states clearly that it does not constitute a work permit and does not allow teleworking.
 Remote earners need a different route.